Healthy Eating Guidelines -- for optimum health and fitness

 Additionally, you will have lost excess body fat automatically without starving yourself!
 You'll have lost 1 pound of fat for every 1 1/2 to 2 pounds of body weight.

 Related web pages to help you further

-For more on healthy eating guidlines, see the following page on our website:
+For more on healthy eating guidelines, see the following page on our website:

 Our recommended books for healthy eating

-The books below are available at Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, and sometimes as hardbacks.
-If you enjoyed the healthy eating guidelines page, these books are excellent suggestions to further your health or weight loss.
+The books are available at some good bookstores, especially Amazon.com and Amazon.co.uk, usually in Kindle and paperback form, sometimes as hardbacks.
+If you found the healthy eating guidelines informative, these books are excellent further reading suggestions.